 The curriculum for the Ph.D. program includes course work, a qualifying examination that indicates readiness to proceed with dissertation work, and a dissertation that contributes new scholarly research to the food and nutrition policy literature.

 Through courses taken at the Friedman School, or by filing a waiver form to recognize preparation elsewhere, Ph.D. students meet all the course requirements for the M.S. degree.
 They meet a 4-credit minimum requirement at Tufts.
-Ph.D. students take two or more semesters of the Food and Nutrition Policy Doctoral Research Seminar (NUTR 404).
-They are advised to take NUTR 401.
+Ph.D. students take NUTR: 0204: Principles of Epidemiology, NUTR 0210: Survey Research Nutrition, NUTR 0301: Nutrition in the Life Cycle, and two or more semesters of the Food and Nutrition Policy Doctoral Research Seminar (NUTR 404).
 The internship is optional.

 Food and Nutrition Technical Assistance Project